Have you noticed your child walking on his or her toes lately? Has your child been falling down more often?

 This means that if you don’t have a local children’s shoe store that you can take your child to be properly fitted for shoes, START by reading an article I wrote where I explain the simplest, yet most effective way to find your child’s exact shoe size from home:

-Shoes for Toe Walking – What Features Must they Provide?
+Shoes for Toe Walking – The 2 Most Important Features!

-- The most important feature that the shoes must provide is for them to be hard to bend at the front (this might be sort of confusing since most shoe stores recommend shoes that are lightweight and flexible).
-We still want the shoes to be lightweight, but they need to be hard to bend since this will prevent your child from getting on his or her toes.
+✅ The most important feature that the shoes must provide is for them to be hard to bend at the front, this might be sort of confusing since most shoe stores recommend shoes that are lightweight and flexible.
+We still want the shoes to be lightweight, but they need to be hard to bend since this will help prevent your child from getting on his or her toes.

-- The shoes should come with shoelaces instead of velcro closure, since shoelaces will provide more support and more STABILITY, and it will actually make it harder for your toddler to go on his or her toes.
+✅ The shoes should come with shoelaces instead of Velcro closure, since shoelaces will provide more support and more stability, and it will make it harder for your child to go on his or her toes.

 This selection of shoes fit ” true to size”, which means that you need to get your children a half a size longer of the size that they measure in the Brannock device (standard foot measuring tool) in order to allow for growing room.